-• H5 To protect natural heritage sites designated in National and European legislation.
+- H5 To protect natural heritage sites designated in National and European legislation.
 This includes sites proposed to be designated or designated as Special Areas of Conservation (SAC), Natural Heritage Areas (NHA), Nature Reserves and Wildfowl Sanctuaries.
-This protection will extend to any additions or alterations to sites that may arise during the lifetime of this plan.

-• H6 To assess all proposed developments (individually or in combination with other proposals, as appropriate) which are likely to impact on designated natural heritage sites or those sites proposed to be designated.

-• H7 To consult with the prescribed bodies and relevant government agencies when assessing developments which are likely to impact on designated natural heritage sites or those sites proposed to be designated.

-• H8 To ensure that any development in or near a designated natural heritage site will avoid any significant adverse impact on the features for which the site has been designated.

-• H9 To require an appropriate environmental assessment in respect of any proposed development likely to have an impact on a designated natural heritage site, or those sites proposed to be designated.
+This protection will extend to any additions or alterations to sites that may arise during the lifetime of this plan. - H6 To assess all proposed developments (individually or in combination with other proposals, as appropriate) which are likely to impact on designated natural heritage sites or those sites proposed to be designated. - H7 To consult with the prescribed bodies and relevant government agencies when assessing developments which are likely to impact on designated natural heritage sites or those sites proposed to be designated. - H8 To ensure that any development in or near a designated natural heritage site will avoid any significant adverse impact on the features for which the site has been designated. - H9 To require an appropriate environmental assessment in respect of any proposed development likely to have an impact on a designated natural heritage site, or those sites proposed to be designated.

-Describe any likely changes to the sites arising as a result of:

-- \Box reduction of habitat area;
+Describe any likely changes to the sites arising as a result of: ☐ reduction of habitat area;

-- □ disturbance to key species;
+☐ disturbance to key species;

-- □ habitat or species fragmentation;
+□ habitat or species fragmentation;

-- \Box reduction in species density;
+□ reduction in species density;

-- □ changes in key indicators of conservation value (water quality etc.);
+☐ changes in key indicators of conservation value (water quality etc.);

-\Box climate change.
+□ climate change.

 As the LAP is not expected to cause any potential impact on the cSAC, it will cause no changes to the site.
-More specifically, there will be no reduction in habitat area; no disturbance of key species, habitat or species fragmentation; no reduction in species density; no changes in key indicators of conservation value and no climate change brought about to the River Barrow and Nore cSAC as a result of the Piltown Local Area Plan.
+More specifically, there will be no reduction in habitat area; no disturbance of key species habitat or species fragmentation; no reduction in species density; no changes in key indicators of conservation value and no climate change brought about to the River Barrow and Nore cSAC as a result of the Piltown Local Area Plan.

 Describe any likely impacts on the Natura 2000 sites as a whole in terms of:

-□ interference with the key relationships that define the structure of the site;
+☐ interference with the key relationships that define the structure of the site;

-\Box interference with key relationships that define the function of the site;

-No projects giving rise to significant, adverse interference with key relationships that define the structure or function of Natura 2000 sites shall be permitted on the basis of this Plan (either individually or in combination with other plans or projects).
+□ interference with key relationships that define the function of the site; No projects giving rise to significant, adverse interference with key relationships that define the structure or function of Natura 2000 sites shall be permitted on the basis of this Plan (either individually or in combination with other plans or projects).
+Developments in the plan area will be required to comply with the standards, policies and objectives of the plan.
+The plan contains policies and objectives to protect both designated sites and sites outside of designated areas; it is therefore not anticipated that developments in the plan area will have significant adverse effects on a Natura 2000 site.

 Provide indicators of significance as a result of the identification of effects set out above in terms of:

-loss;
+□ loss;

 Not applicable.

-fragmentation;
+☐ fragmentation;

 Not applicable.

-disruption;
+☐ disruption:

-Not applicable.
+lot applicable.

 disturbance;

-Not applicable.
+lot applicable.

-change to key elements of the sites (e.g. water quality etc.);
+change to key elements of the sites (e.g. water quality etc.)

-Not applicable.
+lot applicable.